 For the Filling:

 - 2 tbsp olive oil, divided

 - 1 medium brown onion, diced

 - 14 oz firm tofu, drained

-- 2 tbsp white balsamic vinegar (can sub with rice wine vinegar or white wine vinegar)
+- 2 tbsp white balsamic vinegar (can sub with rice wine vinegar, white wine vinegar or lemon juice)

 - 1 tsp salt

 - 2 vegan sausages, crumbled or diced apple sage or mild Italian are best here